satellitelayer/Training-Manual/README.md

 # Training-Manual
-Makes it easy for senior engineers to mentor junior engineers.
+Makes it easy for senior engineers to prescribe training modules and track mentoring with junior engineers.